Tale of Two Mice

-Tale of Two Mice (billed on the lobby card and reissued as A Tale Of Two Mice) is a 1945 Warner Bros. cartoon in the Looney Tunes series, directed by an uncredited Frank Tashlin.
+Tale of Two Mice (billed on the lobby card and reissued as A Tale of Two Mice) is a 1945 Warner Bros. cartoon in the Looney Tunes series, directed by an uncredited Frank Tashlin.
 It is a sequel to 1942's A Tale of Two Kitties, with the Abbott and Costello characterizations ("Babbit and Catstello") now cast as mice.
-They are voiced by Tedd Pierce and Mel Blanc respectively.
+As with the prior cartoon, they are voiced by Tedd Pierce and Mel Blanc respectively.

 Plot

 Catstello is being chased by a cat rapidly at high speed around the house, yelling "Hey Babbit!"
 Catstello narrowly escapes into the mousehole, while the cat crashes into a wall.
 Babbit notices this and asks Catstello for the cheese.
 Catsstello replies that he does not have any, because he is scared of the cat.
 Babbit then chastises Catstello for his cowardice, but he fails to change Catstello's behavior.
 Babbit then continuously slaps his partner on the head.

 They attempt to steal cheese that is being guarded by a cat.
 Their schemes include creeping past a sleeping cat, which does not go so well as Catstello runs off at first time, a small airplane and a rope and pulley system.
 Finally, Catstello manages to escape the cat with a wedge of Swiss cheese, which Babbit does not like.
 Fed-up with Babbit constantly ordering him around and repetitively slapping him as well as his ingratitude for all of Catsello's efforts, Catstello continuously slaps him and force-feeds Babbit chunks of Swiss cheese, remarking "Ooohhh, I'm a baaaaaaad boy!".